apache/beam/website/www/site/content/en/documentation/io/built-in/snowflake.md

 **Important**: Please acknowledge [Google Dataflow pricing](Important: Please acknowledge Google Dataflow pricing).

-###Running pipeline templates on Dataflow
-Google Dataflow is supporting [template](https://cloud.google.com/dataflow/docs/guides/templates/overview) creation which means staging pipelines on Cloud Storage and running them with ability to pass runtime parameters that are only available during pipeline execution.

-The process of creating own Dataflow template is following
-1. Create your own pipeline.
-2. Create [Dataflow template](https://cloud.google.com/dataflow/docs/guides/templates/creating-templates#creating-and-staging-templates) with checking which options SnowflakeIO is supporting at runtime.
-3. Run a Dataflow template using [Cloud Console](https://cloud.google.com/dataflow/docs/guides/templates/running-templates#using-the-cloud-console), [REST API](https://cloud.google.com/dataflow/docs/guides/templates/running-templates#using-the-rest-api) or [gcloud](https://cloud.google.com/dataflow/docs/guides/templates/running-templates#using-gcloud).

-Currently, SnowflakeIO supports following options at runtime:

-- `--serverName` Full server name with account, zone and domain.

-- `--username` Required for username/password and Private Key authentication.

-- `--password` Required for username/password authentication only.

-- `--rawPrivateKey` Private Key file.
-Required for Private Key authentication only.

-- `--privateKeyPassphrase` Private Key's passphrase.
-Required for Private Key authentication only.

-- `--stagingBucketName` external bucket path ending with `/`.
-I.e. `gs://bucket/`.
-Sub-directories are allowed.

-- `--storageIntegrationName` Storage integration name.

-- `--warehouse` Warehouse to use.
-Optional.

-- `--database` Database name to connect to.
-Optional.

-- `--schema` Schema to use.
-Optional.

-- `--table` Table to use.
-Optional.
-Note: table is not in default pipeline options.

-- `--query` Query to use.
-Optional.
-Note: query is not in default pipeline options.

-- `--role` Role to use.
-Optional.

-- `--snowPipe` SnowPipe name.
-Optional.

-**Note**: table and query is not in pipeline options by default, it may be added by [extending](https://beam.apache.org/documentation/io/built-in/snowflake/#extending-pipeline-options) PipelineOptions.

-Currently, SnowflakeIO **doesn't support** following options at runtime:

-- `--url` Snowflake's JDBC-like url including account name and region without any parameters.

-- `--oauthToken` Required for OAuth authentication only.

-- `--privateKeyPath` Path to Private Key file.
-Required for Private Key authentication only.

-- `--authenticator` Authenticator to use.
-Optional.

-- `--portNumber` Port number.
-Optional.

-- `--loginTimeout` Login timeout.
-Optional.

 ## Writing to Snowflake tables
 One of the functions of SnowflakeIO is writing to Snowflake tables.
 This transformation enables you to finish the Beam pipeline with an output operation that sends the user's [PCollection](https://beam.apache.org/releases/javadoc/2.17.0/org/apache/beam/sdk/values/PCollection.html) to your Snowflake database.
 ### Batch write (from a bounded source)